MichealRollins-Green/Driver-ASE/README.md

 # TAAP(TCGA ASE Analysis Pipeline)

-TAAP(TCGA ASE Analysis Pipeline): A pipeline that correlates somatic mutation in tumour/normal WGS paired samples with gene-level allele-specific expression in an effort to systematically uncover cis-regulatory variants involved in tumourgenesis.
+A pipeline that correlates somatic mutation in tumour/normal WGS paired samples with gene-level allele-specific expression in an effort to systematically uncover cis-regulatory variants involved in tumourgenesis.

 #Introduction